evanlitz/CodingAgentTests/PROJECT_GOALS.md

 - [x] Create src/index.ts with a simple function
 - [x] Create README.md with setup instructions
 - [x] Add .gitignore for Node.js
+- [ ] Add unit tests with Jest for the greet and add functions

 ## Success Criteria
 1. TypeScript compiles without errors